Analogs of Dirichlet $L$-functions in chromatic homotopy theory: From the -homomorphism to the -local sphere

 \subsection{$K$-theory and formal groups of height $1$}

 In this subsection, we will discuss the relation between complex $K$-theory and formal groups of height $1$.
-In the end, we will identify $\ext^1_{KU_0 KU}(KU(S^{0}),KU(S^{2k}))$ to a group cohomology.
+In the end, we identify $\ext^1_{KU_0 KU}(KU_{0}(S^{0}),KU_{0}(S^{2k}))$ with the continuous cohomology of a profinite group.
 References on formal groups and chromatic homotopy theory can be found in \cite{blue,coctalos,CHT}. \begin{defn} A cohomology theory $E$ is called \textbf{complex oriented} if it is multiplicative and it satisfies the Thom isomorphism theorem for complex vector bundles.
-It is \textbf{even periodic} if $E_*$ is concentrated in even degrees and there is a $\beta\in E^{-2}(\mathrm{pt})$ such that $\beta$ is invertible in $E_*$. \end{defn} \begin{prop} Let $E$ be a complex oriented evenly periodic cohomology theory, then \begin{enumerate} \item $E^*(\CPi)\simeq E_*\llb t\rrb$ where $t\in E^2(\CPi)$ is the first Chern class of the tautological line bundle $\xi$ over $\CPi$. \item Let $p_i:\CPi\x\CPi\to\CPi$ be the projection map of the $i$-th component for $i=1,2$.
-Then $E^*(\CPi\x \CPi)\simeq E_*\llb t_1,t_2\rrb$, where $t_i=p_i^*c_1(\xi)$. \item The tensor product of line bundles over $\CPi$ induces a $E_0$-\textbf{formal group} structure on $\spf E(\CPi)$.
-Denote this formal group associated to a complex-oriented cohomology theory $E$ by $\Gh_E$. \item $E(S^{2k})$ is identified with $\bfo{k}$, the $k$-th tensor power of the sheaf of invariant differentials on $\Gh_E$. \end{enumerate} \end{prop} \begin{exmps} Here are two examples of complex oriented cohomology theories and their associated formal groups: \begin{enumerate} \item For ordinary cohomology theory $H$, $\Gh_H\simeq \Gah$ is the additive formal group. \item For complex $K$-theory, $\Gh_{KU}\simeq \Gmh$ is the multiplicative formal group. \end{enumerate} \end{exmps} \begin{thm}[Quillen] The formal group associated to the periodic complex cobordism $MP:=\displaystyle\bigvee_{i\in\Z}\Sigma^{2i}MU$ is the universal formal group.
-More precisely, the pair $(MP_0,MP_0(MP))$ classifies formal groups and isomorphisms between formal groups. \end{thm} As $\Gh_{MP}$ is the universal formal group, one might wonder given a formal group over a ring $R$ classified by a map $MP_0\to R$, is $MP_*(-)\otimes_{MP_0} R$ a cohomology theory?
+It is \textbf{even periodic} if $E_*$ is concentrated in even degrees and there is a $\beta\in E^{-2}(\mathrm{pt})$ such that $\beta$ is invertible in $E_*$. \end{defn} \begin{prop} Let $E$ be a complex oriented evenly periodic cohomology theory, then \begin{enumerate} \item $E^{0}(\CPi)\simeq E^{0}\llb t\rrb$, where $t$ is the image of first Chern class of the tautological line bundle $\xi$ over $\CPi$ under the isomorphism $E^2(\CPi)\simeq E^0(\CPi)$. \item Let $p_i:\CPi\x\CPi\to\CPi$ be the projection map onto the $i$-th component for $i=1,2$.
+Then $E^{0}(\CPi\x \CPi)\simeq E^{0}\llb t_1,t_2\rrb$, where $t_i=p_i^*c_1(\xi)$. \item The tensor product of line bundles over $\CPi$ induces a \textbf{formal group} structure on $\spf E^0(\CPi)$ over $E_0=E^0$.
+Denote this formal group associated to a complex-oriented cohomology theory $E$ by $\Gh_E$. \item $E^{0}(S^{2k})$ is identified with $\bfo{k}$, the $k$-th tensor power of the sheaf of invariant differentials on $\Gh_E$. \end{enumerate} \end{prop} \begin{exmps} We provide two examples of complex oriented cohomology theories and their associated formal groups: \begin{enumerate} \item For ordinary cohomology $H$, $\Gh_H\simeq \Gah$ is the additive formal group. \item For complex $K$-theory, $\Gh_{KU}\simeq \Gmh$ is the multiplicative formal group. \end{enumerate} \end{exmps} \begin{thm}[Quillen] The formal group law associated to the periodic complex cobordism $MP =\displaystyle\bigvee_{i\in\Z}\Sigma^{2i}MU$ is the universal one.
+More precisely, the pair $(MP_0,MP_0(MP))$ classifies formal group laws and isomorphisms between them. \end{thm} As $\Gh_{MP}$ is the universal formal group, one might wonder given a formal group over a ring $R$ classified by a map $MP_0\to R$, is $MP_*(-)\otimes_{MP_0} R$ a cohomology theory?
 The answer is yes when the map $MP_0\to R$ satisfies certain flatness conditions.
-In particular, we have \begin{thm}[Conner-Floyd] Let $\theta:MP_0\to KU_0$ be the map that classifies $\Gmh$.
+In particular, we have \begin{thm}[Conner-Floyd] Let $\theta\colon MP_0\to KU_0$ be the map that classifies $\Gmh$.
 Then $KU_*(X)\simeq MP_0(X)\otimes_{MP_0}KU_*$ and